getify/monio/MONADS.md

 ----

 *Monad* is a (small) part (formally, a Type) in a broad mathematical concept called "Category Theory".
-You could briefly and incompletely describe category theory as a way to categorize/group things based on how they behave.
+You could briefly and incompletely describe category theory as a way to categorize/group things based on how they behave with respect to composition and transformation.

 The Monad type is a way to represent a value or operation in your program, which associates some specific behaviors with/around that (underlying) value/operation.
 These additional behaviors augment (i.e., improve!) the original value/operation with some "guarantees" about how it will interact predictably with other monad-represented values/operations in the program.